Code of conduct for maintenance

 Employees are prohibited from smoking in the complexes.

 Tenants with complaints about non-compliance with the rules of conduct set out above should first contact the caretaker.
 It is important that complaints are made as quickly and as clearly as possible.
-If the complaint is not sufficiently dealt with, the complaint can be lodged in writing or by e-mail to TROTS’ coordinator.
+If the complaint is not sufficiently dealt with, the complaint can be lodged in writing or by e-mail to HEYDAY’ coordinator.
 That person will see to it that the complaint is (again) investigated and that the tenant is informed of the outcome.